CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ## Requirements
-- NVIDIA graphics card with at least 1.6 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu), or equivalent AMD graphics card, or 6th generation Intel CPU with at least 8 cores.
+- NVIDIA graphics card with at least 1.6 GB available (the `nvidia-smi` command checks the available GPU memory in Ubuntu).
 - At least 2 GB of free RAM memory.
 - Highly recommended: cuDNN and a CPU with at least 8 cores.